card-io/card.io-Android-source/card.io/src/main/jni/README.md

 ### Compile

-If everything is set up properly, the NDK build will be invoked by ant when card.io is built.
-But for debugging, use `ndk-build` to kick off just this portion of the build.
+If everything is set up properly, the NDK build will be invoked by gradle when card.io is built.
+But for debugging, you can use `ndk-build` to kick off just this portion of the build.